GSA/notifications-api/docs/all.md

 For general log searching, [the cloud.gov Kibana instance](https://logs.fr.cloud.gov/) is powerful, though quite complex to get started.
 For shortcuts to errors, some team members have New Relic access.

 The links below will open a filtered view with logs from both applications, which can then be filtered further.
-However, for the links to work, you need to paste them into the URL bar while *already* on the Kibana page.
+However, for the links to work, you need to paste them into the URL bar while *already* logged into and viewing the Kibana page.
 If not, you'll just be redirected to the generic dashboard.

 Production: https://logs.fr.cloud.gov/app/discover#/view/218a6790-596d-11ee-a43a-090d426b9a38
 Demo: https://logs.fr.cloud.gov/app/discover#/view/891392a0-596e-11ee-921a-1b6b2f4d89ed